connervieira/Predator/CONFIGURATION.md

 Settings in the 'default settings' section allow you to configure Predator to skip some or all of the preferences prompts that appear when launching Predator in real-time mode.
 By configuring all of the default settings, as well as the `auto_start_mode` setting described above in the "General" section, it's possible to get Predator to start 100% autonomously after it's been executed.

-- `default_root`
-    - When this default setting isn't empty, Predator will use it's value as the default root project directory path, and will skip the 'root directory' prompt when running Predator in real-time mode.
 - `default_alert_database`
     - When this default setting isn't empty, Predator will use it's value as the default alert database file path, and will skip the 'alert database' prompt when running Predator in real-time mode.
     - The 'alert database' preference specifies a file path to a plain text file containing a list of license plates that Predator should alert for.